Linaro/Connect/_posts/bkk19/sessions/2019-02-08-scheduling-in-ci-cd-systems.md

   end_time: '2019-04-04 11:55:00'
   start_time: '2019-04-04 11:30:00'
 session_speakers:
-- speaker_bio: Ed is an Internet veteran with over 30 years experience.<br /><br />He has extensive experience with networks at all levels - physical, logical, technical, social, political, and financial.
+- speaker_bio: '> Ed is an Internet veteran with over 30 years experience.<br /><br
+    />He has extensive experience with networks at all levels - physical, logical, technical, social, political, and financial.
 He is a graduate of the University of Michigan, and an alumnus of Cisco Systems and Arbor Networks.<br /><br />At Packet, Ed leads outreach to a wide variety of software ecosystems, from open source to the Enterprise.
-    His main project is WorksOnARM, which helps to bring cloud native and data center software to ARMv8 servers.<br /><br />When he's not opening issues on Github, Ed can be found on the amateur radio bands as W8EMV, tinkering with a pile of Raspberry Pis, or coworking at Ann Arbor's Workantile.
+His main project is WorksOnARM, which helps to bring cloud native and data center software to ARMv8 servers.<br /><br />When hes not opening issues on Github, Ed can be found on the amateur radio bands as W8EMV, tinkering with a pile of Raspberry Pis, or coworking at Ann Arbors Workantile.'
   speaker_company: Packet
-  speaker_image: /assets/images/speakers/bkk19/EdVielmetti.jpg
+  speaker_image: /assets/images/speakers/bkk19/ed-vielmetti.jpg
   speaker_location: Ann Arbor, MI
   speaker_name: Ed Vielmetti
   speaker_position: Special Projects Director